Are These 7 Sins Really Deadly?

 Editor's Note: Pastor Roger Barrier's "Ask Roger" column regularly appears at Preach It, Teach It.
 Every week at Crosswalk, Dr. Barrier puts nearly 40 years of experience in the pastorate to work answering questions of doctrine or practice for laypeople, or giving advice on church leadership issues.
 Email him your questions at [email protected].

 I’ve heard about the seven deadly sins but I’m wondering which sins they are.
-Why are they more deadly than any other sin?
+What are the 7 deadly sin and why are they more deadly than any other sin?

 These seven are often tied to Proverbs 6:16-19 where we find a list of the six things that God hates.

 The early Roman Catholic Church taught that these sins could not be forgiven.
 However, according to the Bible these seven deadly sins are completely forgivable by God.

 The only sin which cannot be forgiven is the sin of blaspheming the Holy Spirit.
 This occurs when the Holy Spirit tells an individual that he/she needs to accept Jesus Christ as their Lord and Savior.
 When that person says, “No, I don’t need him to forgive my sins,” he/she has called the Holy Spirit a liar which is the meaning of blaspheming the Holy Spirit.
 This is the unforgivable sin.
 God can forgive every sin except saying “no” to Jesus and his forgiveness of sin.

 Here are the sins known as 7 Deadly Sins